FAQ

 • Overall - Win-Loss-Tie record for the whole tournament, includes current set of games as well as any previous pods and bracket play.

-If two teams are tied in ranking, the tie breaking procedure is as follows:
+7.4 If two teams are tied in ranking, the tie breaking procedure is as follows:

-• Most number of wins in the intra-section matches.
+• 7.4.2 Most number of wins in the intra-section matches.
 Team with the most wins is ranked higher.

-• Least number of losses.
+• 7.4.3 Least number of losses in the intra-section matches.
 Team with the least losses is ranked higher.

-According to this rule, if three teams are tied and no clear winner from head-to-head matches (meaning one team has won/lost against both the other two) can be determined, the two-way tie breakers will continue in order until one team is separated from the other two as either the top or bottom team.
-The remaining two teams then restart the tie-breaking sequence at 3.7.1.2.
+According to this rule, if three or more teams are tied and no clear winner from head-to-head matches can be determined (meaning each team has both won and lost against the other teams respectively), the two-way tie breakers will continue starting at 7.4.2 and proceed in order until one team is separated from the others as either the top or bottom team.

 For example, if three teams were tied on points and had the same number of wins and losses then goals allowed would be used next.
 The team with the most goals allowed would become the lowest rank of the three.
-The remaining two teams would then be compared again starting with head-to-head competition for first and second rank.
+The remaining two teams would then be compared again starting at 7.4.1 with head-to-head competition for first and second rank.

 Hopefully yes.
 The pages are designed to be mobile friendly and use frameworks geared towards that.
 It should work on most modern smartphones and tablets.
 If you have any feedback please contact us.
+Alternatively, please consider using the UWHPortal mobile app for a smoother mobile experience, available in Google Play Store and Apple Store.